mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Installation/MAMP-PRO-3xx-4xx-Upgrade/index.md

 ![MAMP](UpgradeMySQLNotice.png)

 When you open MAMP PRO and start your servers for the first time you will be prompted to upgrade your database data to MySQL 5.6.
+Click OK to proceed with the database upgrade.

 ![MAMP](UpgradeInfo.png)